AiRuic/Data-Science-Projects/README.md

 # Data-Science-Projects

-Technical Samples related to Data Science
+Technical Samples related to Data Science and Insurance